-For over 90 years, the University of Houston has evolved to suit the needs of its students and its city.
+For nearly 95 years, the University of Houston has evolved to suit the needs of its students and its city.
 UH grew from humble beginnings – a junior college housed in an HISD school that became a full-fledged university educating the children of blue collar Houston – into today’s Tier One University.

 But just 14 years after its founding, UH had to make its biggest evolution of all.